2307 Medical Office Assistant - Kitchen Medical Clinic

 CLASSIFICATION NUMBER 2307

-IMMEDIATE SUPERVISOR Head, Missouri State University (MSU) Department of Nursing and Coordinator of Health Services at the Kitchen Medical Clinic
+IMMEDIATE SUPERVISOR Director, Missouri State University (MSU) School of Nursing and Coordinator of Health Services at the Kitchen Medical Clinic

 MAJOR ADMINISTRATOR Dean, College of Health and Human Services